eller kjøp de skickelige platene fra mons.no shop

 God natt (og sov godt)

-Finished - could be on the album, but it was intended as an opener, and was shelved in favour of «Lykkelig Når Du Er Glad».
+Finished - could have been on the album - but it was intended as an opener and shelved in favor of «Lykkelig Når Du Er Glad».

 It's a song about the metallic taste of sleeping pills.
-That, and that wish Sleep well!, when you are so afraid to stay awake and alone with your brain running at top speed that you'd rather hit yourself in the head with a hammer than risking to lay awake.
+That, and that wish sleep well!, when you are so afraid to stay awake and alone with your brain running at top speed that you'd rather hit yourself in the head with a hammer than risking to

 I don't know if you've been there.